sharanbr/assorted_verification/OOPS/README.md

 OOPS is an important concept that every verification engineer has to know.
-OOPS concepts have been extensively been used UVM itself.
+OOPS concepts have been extensively  used UVM itself.
-In a way we are using many of these without probably realizing it.
+In a way we, are using many of these, without probably realizing it.

 Why is it important for a verification engineer to know OOPS?
-Well, understanding of OOPS concepts will ensure that wera designing our testbenches that are robust and re-usable for years.
+Well, understanding of OOPS concepts will ensure that wera designing our testbenches that are robust (versus fragile) and re-usable for years.
+A fragile testbench is characterized by the fact that any addition of features needs modifications to the existing code.
+A new feature will most likely need additonal code but in a robust testbench this can be achieved by adding additional code (versus modifying existing code).

-A good example is UVM itself.
+A good example of robust code is UVM itself.
 UVM itself can be seen as a generic testbench.
 It is very rare that we find deficiencies in UVM when we are designing our own testbench.
 Why? this is because of extensive use of OOPS